ivarref/spa-monkey/network-failures.md

 [//]: # (explain emphasis on before...)

-After this we simply wait and watch for `TCP_INFO.tcpi_backoff` socket changes:
+After this we wait and watch for `TCP_INFO.tcpi_backoff` socket changes:
 ```
 10 00:00:06 [INFO] client fd 166 46364:5432 initial state is {open? true,
  tcpi_rto 203333,